Skip to main content

 Error Code F or U in AEG Induction Hob

 Is your AEG induction hob showing the error code F or U?
 Have a read of our article to see if we can help diagnose what’s wrong.
-If you still need further help, contact us about our Repair & Care options.
+If you still need further help, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 What Does it Mean?